-The Big Bang Theory is a fundamental concept in astrophysics and hence is very important for the UPSC exam science and technology segment.
-A lot of research is going on in this field by both Indian and world scientists, to find out exactly how the universe began billions of years ago.
-In this post, you will read about the Big Bang Theory in brief for the IAS exam.
+The Big Bang Theory is a very important concept for the UPSC exam science and technology segment.
+A lot of research is going on in this field by both Indian and global scientists, to find out exactly how the universe began billions of years ago.
+In this article, you will read about the Big Bang Theory in brief for the IAS exam.

 |For more articles about everything related to technology, be sure to visit the UPSC Science and Technology Notes page now!!

 To complement your preparation for the Science and Technology segment of the UPSC Exams, check the following links:

 The Big Bang Theory is an astrophysical model of the universe that can be observed by human senses.
 The theory gives details about the origins of the universe from its early formations to its modern-day evolutions.

 The Big Bang Theory explains how the universe expanded from an initial state of extremely high density and high temperature by offering a detailed explanation of observed phenomena, radiation, an abundance of light elements, and large-scale structures.

 The Big Bang Theory states that the universe began to cool down sufficiently in order to allow the formation of particles that would later become atoms after its initial phase of expansion.
 Primordial elements – Hydrogen, Helium, and Lithium – condensed through gravity that formed early stars and galaxies.
 In simpler terms, it can be stated that the universe inflated into the cosmic system 13.8 billion years ago to form the galaxy and the solar system as we know it.

 To know more in detail about Gravitational Waves, visit the linked article

 What is the common misconception about the Big Bang Theory?